DAY 1 - Start Sydney

 Kakadu National Park

-More natural beauty in store today, as we head to the otherworldly Katherine Gorge.
+More natural beauty in store today, as we start with a visit to Edith Falls before we head to the otherworldly Katherine Gorge.

 DAY 21 - Katherine Gorge to Darwin via Litchfield National Park

 Our time in Katherine comes to an end today, but the departure is easier knowing we're headed for another natural wonder...

 Litchfield National Park

 Arriving in Litchfield National Park, we'll check out the enormous termite mounds and famous Florence Falls, two waterfalls pouring over a wide plateau into into deep, picture-perfect water holes.
 Grab your swimmers to take a heavenly dip in the crystal clear waters.

 Back in Darwin we'll settle in for the night, ready to continue our adventures further south tomorrow.